How Canada's largest produce supplier is protecting your food

 The country's largest food terminal, which supplies produce to grocery stores across Canada, has started using infrared thermometer guns to screen all employees and visitors.

-It is the latest measure amid sweeping changes to fight the spread of COVID-19 at the food terminal, where one employee is presumed to have been infected last month.
+It is the latest measure amid sweeping changes to fight the spread of COVID-19 at the food terminal, where one employee is presumed to have been infected with COVID-19 last month.

 "It's a night and day difference," Steve Bamford, President of the Toronto Wholesale Produce Association, told CTV News Toronto.
 He said the terminal has designated zones for employees and buyers in order to maintain physical distancing.